codahale/veil/docs/design.md

 ### Resilience Against Fault Attacks

-Per [[PSSLR17]](#psslr17), purely deterministic signature schemes like RFC 6979 and EdDSA are vulnerable to fault attacks, in which an adversary induces a signer to generate multiple invalid signatures by injecting a fault (e.g. a random bit-flip via RowHammer attack, thus leaking bits of the secret key.
+Per [[PSSLR17]](#psslr17), purely deterministic signature schemes are vulnerable to fault attacks, in which an adversary induces a signer to generate multiple invalid signatures by injecting a fault (e.g. a random bit-flip via RowHammer attack, thus leaking bits of the secret key.

-To protect against these types of attacks, `veil.sig` includes a random value `r` to hedge the Ed25519 signature.
+To protect against these types of attacks, `veil.sig` includes a random value `r` to hedge the signature.
 ML-DSA defines a hedged signing algorithm, which is used here, but the general construction does not require it.

 ### Indistinguishability From Random Noise

-Each `veil.sig` signature consists of four components: a random value `r`, a TurboSHAKE128 hash `h`, an encrypted Ed25519 signature, and an encrypted ML-DSA-65 signature.
+Each `veil.sig` signature consists of four components: a random value `r`, a TurboSHAKE128 hash `h`, and an encrypted ML-DSA-65 signature `s`.

 An attack which distinguishes between a `veil.sig` and random noise would either require a faulty random number generator, imply that TurboSHAKE128 is distinguishable from a random oracle, or imply